-Writing Terms 10
+Writing Terms 11

-This list of terms builds on the preceding lists you have been given in grade 9.
-It contains all the terms you were responsible for learning in the past, as well as the new terms you are now responsible for learning for the exam.
+This list of terms builds on the preceding lists you have been given in grades 9-10.
+It contains all the terms you were responsible for learning in the past, as well as the new terms you are now responsible for learning.

-- The new terms are marked with (NT): New Term. - Government exam terms are marked with an asterisk ().
+• The new terms are marked with (NT): New Term.

 - Audience: The particular individual or group to which a piece of writing is addressed or appeals. - Form: Form refers to genre, as writing can take the form of a story, or poem, or script for a play, for example.
-It can also refer to the shape or structure of the writing, as an essay, for instance, may use the chronological form or the climactic order form as an organizational technique (see below for details). - Purpose: The author may have one or more purposes in a piece of writing; these include the desire to inform, satirize, criticize, persuade, entertain or argue, etc. Be careful in assigning an author's "purpose" to a work without appropriate
+It can also refer to the shape or structure of the writing, as an essay, for instance, may use the chronological form or the climactic order form as an organizational technique (see below for details). - Purpose: The author may have one or more purposes in a piece of writing; these include the desire to inform, satirize, criticize, persuade, entertain or argue, etc.